linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 S t d D e v = \sigma = \sqrt {\frac {1}{n - 1} \sum_ {i = 1 , n} \left(C _ {i} - \bar {C}\right) ^ {2}}, M e a n = \bar {C} = \frac {1}{n} \sum_ {i = 1, n} C _ {i}
 $$

 The volatility is effectively an average of deviations from the mean.
 The greater the dispersion around the mean, the larger the volatility will be.
-For our simple real estate example (Figure 14) the mean is  $800k, the standard deviation is$ 88.59k.
+For our simple real estate example (Figure 14) the mean is  \$800k, the standard deviation is\$ 88.59k.

 Standard deviation is not the only way, and sometimes not the best way, to describe the spread of the distribution.
 Statisticians, traders, risk managers have substantial debates about the strengths and failings of standard deviation.
 We will ignore all those discussions, because the important point for now is that we have some measure of the spread or dispersion; the exact one we use generally does not matter.
 We will use the standard deviation (volatility) for now.